-The HSBC RESPONSIBLE INVESTMENT FUNDS - SRI MODERATE subfund is a profiled subfund within a multi-asset SRI range composed of several profiles.
-The long-term strategic allocation is composed of 30% equities and 70% international bonds with a euro bias.
+The HSBC RESPONSIBLE INVESTMENT FUNDS - SRI BALANCED subfund is a profiled subfund within a multi-asset SRI range composed of several profiles.
+With a strategic allocation consisting of 50% equities on average, it constitutes an investment with a moderate exposure to equity market risk.

-The minimum non-financial analysis rate of the Subfund's eligible assets is 90%.
+The minimum non-financial analysis rate of 90% is applied to the subfund's eligible assets.